 One suggestion is not enough, additional pointers are required.
 VO’s TV Business Analytics, for example, shows how a single recommendation can turn into multiple engagement actions, based on the cumulative effect of personalized suggestions.
 These analytics can also uncover more unusual patterns in a viewing population.
 Analysis of these patterns may be used to identify who is at risk for churn, so that the correct steps can be taken to attract these viewers back.
 Contextual recommendations can also be related to other conditions, such as national events, or even the weather.
 Is it the first day of summer holidays?
 Time for a vacation film, or an action flick.
 Storms brewing?
 Suggest a horror film.

-In addition, to truly personalize the viewing experience, OTT and TV Service Providers should try to build strong relationships with their users to obtain feedback about their usage, and discover what issues they can help them solve.
+In addition, to truly personalize the viewing experience, OTT cloud and TV Service Providers should try to build strong relationships with their users to obtain feedback about their usage, and discover what issues they can help them solve.
 Analysis of what viewers are searching for, and even reactions to customer support issues can be used to assist with decision-making.
 This additional information, when combined with data analytics, provides a full picture that truly can personalize the viewer experience.

 The last word on engagement